eric-brechemier/business-card/README.md

   But I have not returned to Japan in the last 12 years.

-* it was a stock design and I now need a custom design to showcase my skills as a graphic designer.
+* it was a stock design and I now need a custom design to showcase my graphic design skills.

 * I have grown tired of the custom email address used on my business cards, and I would rather use a new one which reflects my new occupation.